The Best Lakes in All 50 States

 Connecticut's largest natural lake has two beaches: Morris Town Beach and Sandy Beach.
 The former is smaller and laid back, but it lacks the amenities of Sandy Beach, which has a bathhouse and picnic areas.

 Find this privately owned lake 40 minutes south of Wilmington.
-The lake is bordered by St. Andrews Prep School, where the Robin Williams feature "Dead Poets Society" was filmed.
+The lake is bordered by St. Andrews Prep School, where filming took place for the Robin Williams feature "Dead Poets Society."
 Anglers have access to the property between dawn and dusk to fish for bass, pan fish, white perch, and shad.

 Lake Okeechobee hosts a lot of recreational activities.
 Due to the lake's dense population of alligators, swimming is not one of them.
 Instead, consider boating, freshwater fishing, and hiking or biking the Lake Okeechobee Scenic Trail at Florida's famed "inland sea."

 Weekend warriors from Atlanta escape to this pretty reservoir in the Northeastern corner of the state.
-Fourth of July festivities are huge here, so keep Lake Rabun in mind for your travels next year.
-There's a wooden boat parade and fireworks, and in years past a Rabun Ramble Road Race, at 5K and 10K lengths.
+Fourth of July festivities are huge here -- there's a wooden boat parade and fireworks, and in years past a Rabun Ramble Road Race, at 5K and 10K lengths.

 Bass is the main attraction at this O'ahu fishing hole, specifically peacock bass.
 Catch rates are most consistent April through October.
 Shore fishing is an option, and there's a boat launch, bathroom, convenient parking, and picnic tables to help make this spot an angler's or vacationer's dream.